Discussions of the day

 Feb 04, 25

 Have you ever been scammed online?
 Did you know what to do?
 Did you successfully get your money or goods back?
 Do you have any advice from your experience/s to give to others here?
-The only way to stay safe online, is to...
-See more
+The only way to stay safe online, is to share your knowledge of online safety with others, so everyone becomes more aware of scammers and the way they try and scam others.
+Share your story, tips and suggestions.

 writerrochelle